mit-acl/tcaff/README.md

 # Acknowledgements

-TCAFF was supported by the Ford Motor Company and by ARL DCIST.
+TCAFF was supported by the Ford Motor Company, ONR, and ARL DCIST.